undisbeliever/pipes/README.md

 Pipes
 =====

-Augusts's entry into the 1 Game Per Month Challenge.
+August's entry into the 1 Game Per Month Challenge.

 <img src="screenshot.png?raw=true" alt="Pipes Screenshot" width="512" height="448">

-Connect the pipe from the startig point to the end point.
+Connect the pipe from the starting point to the end point.

 Controls